Into Drakain

 -

-One of the spots I used this technique the most is in my boss fight at the end of the game.
+One of the spots I used this technique was is in my boss fight at the end of the game.

 Staying in the red